-Developing the dimpled skin of cellulite seems practically inevitable if you’re a woman — no matter how thin you are.
-It doesn’t seem to discriminate based on body type.
+Developing the dimpled skin of cellulite seems practically inevitable if you’re a woman — no matter what size you are.
+Cellulite doesn’t seem to discriminate based on body type.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But what is cellulite?
 Is it the same as fat?
-Even though it is common, you may not want to just surrender and live with it.
+Even though it’s common, you might not want to just surrender and live with it.

 Dermatologist Shilpi Khetarpal, MD, answers questions about cellulite and what you can do about it.

-We all have fat cells in compartments beneath the skin that grow over time due to hormones, lifestyle and diet.
-As this occurs, tough, fibrous cords that connect your skin to your muscles pull downward on the skin as the fat pushes upward.
+We all have fat cells in compartments beneath our skin that grow over time due to hormones, lifestyle and diet.
+As this occurs, tough, fibrous cords that connect your skin to your muscles pull downward on your skin as the fat pushes upward.
 This creates an uneven, dimpled surface.

-This puckered and dimpled skin shows up most commonly on the thighs, hips and buttocks.
+This puckered and dimpled skin shows up most commonly on thighs, hips and buttocks.

 You are more likely to have it if:

-- You are older (your skin loses elasticity as you age, making surface changes more visible)
+- You’re older (your skin loses elasticity as you age, making surface changes more visible).

-Less than 10 percent of men have cellulite.
-Men’s fibrous tissue is stronger and structured so that it is more likely to hold fat in rather than push it toward the surface.
+Less than 10% of men have cellulite.
+Men’s fibrous tissue is stronger and structured so it’s more likely to hold fat in rather than push it toward the surface.
 Men also have testosterone, which helps limit body fat; women have estrogen, which helps store fat.

-A: Nothing you do can guarantee that you won’t get cellulite.
-But there are things that may help you avoid or limit it:
+Nothing you do can guarantee you won’t get cellulite.
+But there are things that might help you avoid or limit it: